10 Key Apps For Startups (2026)

 9. AI content creation tools

-Most successful businesses make content marketing a key part of their strategy for growing an audience and making sales.
-And there is an increasing number of sophisticated AI tools available to help with this.
+Most successful businesses now make content creation a core part of their growth strategy — and in 2026, the range of AI tools available to support this has expanded significantly.

 10. A social media manager